ljoeckel/nim-yottadb/doc/object_serialization.md

     for sibling in responder.siblings:
       echo "  sibling:", sibling
 ```
-For each object type there will be one Global created
+For each object type there will be one Global created.
 ```nim
 List ^Customer
 ^Customer(1,"charX")="Y"